 According to the Energy Market Authority, 49% of Singaporean households and 47% of businesses have switched to electricity retailers from the OEM.
 That means… a majority 51% of Singaporeans are still too lazy to make the switch.

-5 reasons why some Singaporeans have yet to switch to an electricity retailer
+3. Five Reasons Singaporeans have yet to switch to an electricity retailer

 The inertia is quite surprising, to me at least.